Sagar-CK/Sagar-CK.github.io/_news/announcement_2.md

 As opposed to my older websites/portfolios, I would now like to put more focus onto informative, regular, and compact updates.
 This could range anywhere from random thoughts on SEO optimization to a quick summary of a [medium](https://medium.com/@sagar.chethankumar) article I recently worked on.

 > I recently wanted to get back into technical writing (like some blog posts) after going through some old lecture slides.
 I initially was inspired by a Data Mining lecture hosted by [Nergis Tömen](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/pattern-recognition-bioinformatics/computer-vision-lab/people/nergis-toemen) covering recommender systems (including [NMF](https://medium.com/logicai/non-negative-matrix-factorization-for-recommendation-systems-985ca8d5c16c))!

+That covers it pretty much, I am looking forward to seeing where this can go :wink:

 TLDR: I switched to a new website layout.
 This means you can expect smaller and more regular updates (like small blog posts).